Adaptive Experimental Design Using Shrinkage Estimators: Abstract

 \section{Abstract}

-{In the setting of multi-armed trials, adaptive designs are a popular way to increase estimation efficiency, identify optimal treatments, or maximize rewards to individuals.
-Recent work has considered the case of estimating the effects of $K$ active treatments, relative to a control arm, in a sequential trial.
-Several papers have proposed sequential versions of the classical Neyman allocation scheme to assign treatments as individuals arrive, typically with the goal of using Horvitz-Thompson-style estimators to obtain causal estimates at the end of the trial.
-However, this approach may be inefficient in that it fails to borrow information across the treatment arms.
+{In multi-armed trials, adaptive designs are a popular way to increase estimation efficiency or identify optimal treatments.
+Several recent papers have proposed adaptive variants of the classical Neyman allocation to assign treatments in sequential trials, with the goal of minimizing the error of a Horvitz-Thompson-style estimator.
+However, this approach may be inefficient, because it fails to borrow information across the treatment arms.

-In this paper, we consider adaptivity when the final causal estimation is obtained using a Stein-like shrinkage estimator for heteroscedastic data.
-Such an estimator shares information across treatment effect estimates, providing provable reductions in expected squared error loss relative to estimating each causal effect in isolation.
-Moreover, we show that the expected loss of the shrinkage estimator takes the form of a Gaussian quadratic form, allowing it to be computed efficiently using numerical integration.
-This result paves the way for sequential adaptivity, allowing treatments to be assigned to minimize the shrinker loss.
-Through simulations, we demonstrate that this approach can yield meaningful reductions in estimation error.
-We also characterize how our adaptive algorithm assigns treatments differently than would a sequential Neyman allocation. }
+In this paper, we consider adaptivity in a sequential trial with $K$ active treatments and a control, and suggest the use of Stein-like shrinkage estimators to obtain the final causal estimates.
+These estimators share information across arms, yielding provable reductions in expected squared error loss relative to estimating each causal effect in isolation.
+Moreover, for each of our candidate shrinkers, the risk is the expectation of ratios of Gaussian quadratic forms, and can be computed efficiently via numerical integration.
+Hence, we suggest a simple algorithm for sequential adaptivity: assign treatments to each new arrival by choosing the arm that will minimize the estimated shrinker loss.

+Through simulations, we demonstrate that this approach can yield meaningful reductions in estimation error, especially in the low signal-to-noise regime.
+We also characterize how our adaptive algorithm assigns treatments differently than would a sequential Neyman allocation, and suggest a method for constructing shorter confidence intervals at the trial's conclusion. }